CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 #### Markdown format

-These particular files use the [markdown] (https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) format that allows to create sophisticated formatting for your prose (and code on GitHub) with simple syntax.
+These particular files use the [markdown format](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) that allows us to create sophisticated formatting for your prose (and code on GitHub) with a simple syntax.
 For example:
 - To create a heading, add one to six **#** symbols before your heading text.
 The number of # you use will determine the size of the heading.
 - To indicate emphasis with bold use \*\* before and after the selected text.
 - To indicate emphasis with italic use \* before and after the selected text.